Star formation and molecular gas properties of post-starburst galaxies: Introduction

-The traditional selection and classification scheme of post-starburst galaxies relies on their optical spectra (see review by \citealt{french21}).
-As a result, the star formation properties of post-starburst galaxies have been typically derived from optical observations, using for example, the H$\alpha$ emission line or the Dn4000\AA\, index.
+The traditional selection and classification scheme of post-starburst galaxies relies on their optical spectra (see review by \citealt{french21} and section \ref{s:other_samples} below).
+As a result, the star formation properties of post-starburst galaxies have been typically derived from optical observations, using for example, the H$\alpha$ emission line or the Balmer absorption equivalent width (EW).
 The optically-derived SFRs place most of these systems on or below the star-forming main sequence, consistent with the idea that they are completely quenched or transitioning to quiescence.
 However, using infrared and radio observations, several studies found significant obscured star formation in systems showing post-starburst signatures in their optical spectrum \citep{smail99, poggianti00, smercina18, baron22}.
-In particular, in \citet{baron22} we used far-infrared observations and found that many systems selected to have post starburst signatures in their optical spectrum ("post-starburst candidates" hereafter) are in fact obscured starbursts.